bhavyadora2002/BD-Mar-2023-Demo/readme.md

 > 3. Display
 > 4. Display All

-> I have used 2 functions for Insertion where in insert() is used to delete a single record and insertMultiple() is used to insert multiple records according to the user convenience.
+> I have used 2 functions for Insertion where in insert() is used to insert a single record and insertMultiple() is used to insert multiple records according to the user convenience.

 > I have used 2 functions for Diplaying where in display() is used to display a single record and displayAll() is used to display multiple records according to the user convenience.